64kramsystem/simple_scripting/README.md

 # SimpleScripting

-`SS` is a library composed of three modules (`TabCompletion`, `Argv` and `Configuration`) which simplify three common scripting tasks:
+`SimpleScripting` is a library composed of three modules (`TabCompletion`, `Argv` and `Configuration`) that simplify three common scripting tasks:

 - writing autocompletion scripts
 - implementing the commandline options parsing (and the related help)
 - loading and decoding the configuration for the script/application

-`SS` is an interesting (and useful) exercise in design, aimed at finding the simplest and most expressive data/structures which accomplish the given task(s).
+`SimpleScripting` is an interesting (and useful) exercise in design, aimed at finding the simplest and most expressive data/structures that accomplish the given task(s).
 For this reason, the library can be useful for people who frequently write small scripts (eg. devops or nerds).

 ## SimpleScripting::TabCompletion